LLMs Lean on Priors, Not Programming Language Semantics: Task Extended Analysis

 \subsubsection{Processing \IMP Statements for \srp}

 The objective of the \srp task is to challenge \LLMs with predicting the ordered sequence of semantic rules that is required to evaluate an \IMP statement when the program state before the execution of that statement is given.
 Ideally, we want to avoid requiring the \LLMs from needing to track program state since that capability is specifically tested for in the \etp task, and we want to avoid any overlaps/redundancies.
 This is trivial for statements that are self-contained, such as \texttt{declaration}, \texttt{assignment}, and \texttt{halt}.
-However statements such as \texttt{while}, \texttt{if-else}, \texttt{break}, and \texttt{continue} require some processing to make them suitable for this task.
+However statements such as \texttt{while}, \texttt{if-else}, \texttt{break}, require some processing to make them suitable for this task.

 Table~\ref{tab:appendix-srp-data} shows how each type of statement is processed to make it suitable for the \srp task.
 The primary objective behind processing is to make edits to the sampled statements such that they can be completely evaluated by requiring the least amount of program state updates.
 The first, second, and third columns lists the type of the sampled statement, its minimal representative skeleton, and the program state captured before its evaluation respectively.
 The fourth and the fifth columns list the sampled statement after processing and the corresponding processed program state which can now be used in the \srp task.
 For the sampled \texttt{declaration}, \texttt{assignment}, and \texttt{halt} statements, the statements and the collected program state before their executions are used as is in the \srp task because their evaluation does not require tracking program state nor do they require the execution of other statements.
 For \texttt{while} statements, we replace the body with a \texttt{halt} statement.
 This removes any possibility of needing state updates to correctly and completely evaluate the \texttt{while} statement.
 A similar approach is used for processing the \texttt{if-else} statement.
 For the \texttt{break} statement, we capture its closest enclosing loop and remove all statements from its body up until the \texttt{break} statement.
-A similar approach is taken for processing the \texttt{continue} statement but in addition, we modify the loop guard such that the loop executes for exactly one iteration which allows us to observe the semantic rules predicted by the models for evaluating the \texttt{continue} statement with requiring just one state update thereby ensuring minimal overlap with the \etp task.

 Since the \srp task is scoped to a statement level of granularity, it is relatively agnostic to the complexity of the program as a whole.